pv-912/Study-material/NodeJs/README.md

 - [bcrypt](https://www.npmjs.com/package/bcrypt): It is a lib. to help in hashing passwords.
  - [Blue Bird](http://bluebirdjs.com/docs/why-promises.html): A Promise LIbrary
-- [Axios](https://www.npmjs.com/package/axios) Promise based HTTP client for the browser and node.js
+- [Axios](https://www.npmjs.com/package/axios) Promise based HTTP client for the browser and node.js -[Promise](https://www.npmjs.com/package/promise) is a simple implementation of Promises.
+It is a super set of ES6 Promises designed to have readable, performant code and to provide just the extensions that are absolutely necessary for using promises today.